reffydian/flutter-project/README.md

-# Flutter Location Demo App
+# My Flutter First Project

 A simple Flutter app that displays a scenic location with interactive buttons and a list of other places using Card widgets.